Perm International Airport: Phase 1

 In 2012, with increasing traffic and the need for regional flights, the government started making plans for an improvement project that would include a new passenger terminal with an annual capacity of 2 million passengers by 2020, as well as other minor improvements.
 Further expansion by 2035 was going to include doubling the floor area of the terminal, as well as building multi-level car parks, office space, hotels, a shopping mall and an aircraft hangar.
 Perm citizens have chosen to retain the name "Bolshoye Savino" for the new terminal.

 The new terminal was officially opened on 30 November 2017.
 International flights are currently served by the old terminal.
-The first international flights were expected to be launched in March of 2018.
+The first international flights were expected to be launched in March 2018.

 Phase 2

 Currently, the boarding on the aircraft is done by apron buses, but jet bridges are planned to be installed.
 This phase was scheduled to be finished in 2019, but due to heavy rains during spring and summer, there is a delay in construction process.